hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 }
 `

-= Does [hcaptcha] shortcode have arguments? =
+= Does the [hcaptcha] shortcode have arguments? =

-Shortcode adds not only hcaptcha div to the form but also nonce field.
+The shortcode adds not only the hCaptcha div to the form, but also a nonce field.
 You can set your own nonce action and name.
-For this, use arguments in the shortcode
+For this, use arguments in the shortcode:
 `
 [hcaptcha action="my_hcap_action" name="my_hcap_name"]
 `

-and in the verification
+and in the verification:

 `
 $result = hcaptcha_request_verify( 'my_hcap_action', 'my_hcap_name' );
 `

-See also the section "How to automatically verify an arbitrary form?".
+See also the section *"How to automatically verify an arbitrary form"*

-= How to automatically verify an arbitrary form? =
+= How to automatically verify an arbitrary form =

-Arbitrary user forms can be verified automatically easily.
-Just add auto="true" or auto="1" to the shortcode:
+Arbitrary user forms can be verified easily.
+Just add `auto="true"` or `auto="1"` to the shortcode:

 `
 [hcaptcha auto="true"]